hbctraining/BMI714_Intro_to_HPC/lessons/01_the_filesystem.md

 $ history
 ```

-to see a numbered list of recent commands, including this just issues
+to see a numbered list of recent commands, including this just used
 `history` command.

 > Only a certain number of commands are stored and displayed with `history`, there is a way to modify this to store a different number.